skythebro/CoffinSleep/README.md

 # CoffinSleep
+Forked from caioreix and updated to 1.0.
+All credit goes to caioreix for the original mod.
 Coffin Sleep is a VRising mod that speeds up time while you sleep in your coffin.

+Everything below here is from the original mod

+---

 Version 2.0 has less features because gloomrot makes some changes to the dlls, I will add again soon.